-WARNING: This case has GRAPHIC CONTENT
+WARNING: This case has GRAPHIC CONTENT (No, seriously)

-The area was not swollen and there was not a sinus tract, rather it felt like a firm ball under his tissue and was about 1cm in diameter.
-None of his teeth in the area responded to the cold test and there was no pain to percussion.
-Here are his periapical radiographs…..
+The area was not swollen and there was not a sinus tract — rather, it felt like a 1cm firm ball was planted under his tissue.
+None of his teeth in that area responded to the cold test, and there was no pain to percussion.
+Here are his periapical radiographs:

-Actually, I wasn’t convinced that tooth #11 was necrotic (even though it didn’t respond to cold), but I knew that after surgery that tooth would likely get devitalized, so I included it in the treatment plan.
+Actually, I wasn’t convinced that tooth #11 was necrotic (even though it didn’t respond to cold), but I knew that, after surgery, that tooth would likely get devitalized, so I included it in the treatment plan.

 Want to see what it looked like surgically?
-WARNING GRAPHIC CONTENT.
-Well, here you go….the buccal plate was completely gone.
+WARNING — GRAPHIC CONTENT.

 And so was the lingual plate…